Sunday, May 30, 2021

 • Plots (what is going on - gang wars, trade embargoes, a murder series)

-• Sites (buildings to break into or rob, with defenses and floor plans)
+• Buildings (to break into, rob, or protect, with defenses and floor plans)

 • Rumors (drawn from the above, or the surrounding countryside or dungeons)

-gp limit: third edition introduced a quantification for the idea that the larger the town or city, the more expensive and rare goods and services you can sell or buy there with an overall gp limit - how much gp worth of loot could you sell, before the market was saturated, a price base - how costly was the most expensive equipment you could buy, and a caster limit - how high level spells were available at best from spell casters.
+gp limit: third edition introduced a quantification for the idea that the larger the town or city, the more expensive and rare goods and services you can sell or buy there with an overall gp limit - how much gp worth of loot can you sell before the market is saturated, a price base - how costly is the most expensive equipment you can buy, and a caster limit - how high level spells are available at best from spell casters.
 While 5e dropped this, I find it a great way to succinctly describe the economic freedom of a given settlement.
 Here is the table I use (and have in my DM screen - I actually think the gp numbers from 3e are too high at the lower end, adjusted here):

 Settlement Poplutation Base gp gp Limit Caster Level